kuberecord/kuberecord/docs/PERFORMANCE.md

 `records/sec` tracks the applied mutation rate rather than any ceiling: every profile settled every record it was given, with 0 dropped generator ticks.
 The `massive` figure exceeds its 500 mutations/sec because 10 % of those mutations are delete-and-recreate pairs, which produce two records each.
-For where the ceiling actually is, see the SLO verdict above (1,972 records/sec at the same 20,000 objects).
+The highest rate the write path has been *driven* at is the SLO run above — 1,972 records/sec settled against 2,000 offered, at the same 20,000 objects.
+That is a demonstrated rate, not a measured ceiling: nothing in these runs has yet driven the pipeline hard enough to make it fall behind.

 `hashCache` entries exceed the profile's object count by the handful of ambient objects a real cluster always has (envtest's own `kube-root-ca.crt` ConfigMaps and